louis-langholtz/PlayRho/Documentation/PhysicalUnits.md

   6. Make the directory containing the include headers from the modified units library accessible from the target destination directory as the directory named "units".
-  7. Go back to the Box2D project setup and add "USE_BOOST_UNITS" as a C pre-processor define so that the file Box2D/Common/Settings.hpp can see that it's defined.
+  7. Go back to the PlayRho project setup and add "USE_BOOST_UNITS" as a C pre-processor define so that the file `PlayRho/Common/Settings.hpp` can see that it's defined.
-  8. Now rebuild the Box2D library and any applications.
+  8. Now rebuild the PlayRho library and any applications.
 If you've used the physical units interface correctly everywhere, you should get no units related warnings or errors.